ryanbahan/jQuery-session/intro.md

 ## Questions
 1. What terminal command would you use to bring jQuery in via npm?

+NPM install.

 2. After you have jQuery brought in as a dependency, how would you access it in a JavaScript file? (think about how we bring `chai` into a project)

+Require or import syntax.

 3. Why would we bring in jQuery as a `dependency` rather than a `devDependency`?

+Because it needs to be used in the browser as well as for development.

 4. Looking at the documentation, what does `.addClass()` do?

+Adds a specified class to an item(s).

 ## Exercises:

 Let's get some basic practice with jQuery.

 1. Navigate into the `intro-exercise` directory. jQuery is included in this project via the CDN.
 2. In the `intro.js` file, use jQuery to select the span element and:
   1. change the span's text to say '1911'